smoqadam/rust-youtube-downloader/README.md

 ## Rust Youtube Downloader
-Download youtube videos written in Rust
+Youtube video downloader written in Rust

 ## How to use